 U.S. citizens or green card holders may be able to sponsor a foreign family member to come to the U.S. on a green card.
 The three main types of family sponsorships are the following:

 - U.S. citizen immediate relative: This includes spouses, unmarried children under 21, and/or parents of the petitioning U.S. citizen.

-- U.S. citizen family member in preference category: This includes siblings, unmarried children over 21, and/or married children no matter the age of the petitioning U.S. citizen.
+- U.S. citizen family member in a preference category: This includes siblings, unmarried children over 21, and/or married children no matter the age of the petitioning U.S. citizen.

 - Green card-holder immediate relative: This includes spouses and/or unmarried children under 21 of the petitioning legal permanent resident.

 Typically, the first step is for the foreigner to get an immigrant visa.
 Second, the foreigner applies for a green card using the I-485 Form.
 How the green card application proceeds depends on whether the foreigner is currently in the U.S. or not.

 If the foreigner is overseas, applying for the green card is called "consular processing."
 If the foreigner is on U.S. soil, applying for the green card is called "adjustment of status."
 Consular processing usually goes a little more quickly than adjustment of status.
 And depending on the case, the foreigner will probably need to give an interview and give fingerprints.3

 California has eleven immigration offices that offer fingerprinting.

 The green card fee schedule as shown on the USCIS website is below: